TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

 ### **3.5.
 Non-Functional Requirements**
 <a name="nfr1"></a>

-1. **Location Accuracy** - Amanvir
-    - **Description**: The location of the user must be given with an accuracy of <=20 meters.
-    - **Justification**: Location Accuracy ensures users are only matched with other users within their specified connection radius and their distance traveled on runs is accurate.
-Inaccuracy can cause user disatifaction due to unfair leaderboard times and inaccurate partner locations.
-2. **Security** - Vinny
+1. **Security**
-    - **TBA**: ...
-    - **Encrypted**: ...
+    - **Description**: The application will ensure that user data and communications are encrypted, and secure protocols (e.g., HTTPS) will be used.
+    - **Justification**: Security is a key aspect of any application that handles user data.
+It ensures that users' personal information is protected from unauthorized access and potential breaches.
+This is crucial for building trust and maintaining user confidence in the application.
-3. **Finding Buddies Performance**
+2. **Finding Buddies Performance**
     - **Description**: The finding Buddies buddies functionality must respond with a list of nearby joggers in at most 15 seconds.
     - **Justification**: The finding application must be responsive and having customers wait for long periods of time negatively affetcts their experience as an user.
 Therefore, it is important to ensure that the most complex functionality is capped to a reasonable response time.
 To improve performance, when the functionality is taking too long, it might return the list with the remaining users  unsorted or return a shorter list of found users.

-Security

-Description: All user data and communications must be encrypted, and secure protocols (e.g., HTTPS) must be used.
-Justification: Protect user privacy and prevent data breaches.

 ## 4. Designs Specification
 ### **4.1.
 Main Components**
-1. **User Management**
+1. **Users**
     - **Purpose**: Provide authentication, manage sessions, manage passwords, and ensure users can only access resources they have permission for.
     - **Interfaces**:
         1. Front-end form validation